MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wlanihv/nc-wlanihv-dot11extihv_process_ui_response.md

 { ... }
 ```

-## -parameters

-### -param guidUIRequest
-[in]
-The GUID that identifies the request.
-This GUID value was created by the IHV Extensions DLL and
-     passed through the
-     <i>pIhvUIRequest</i> parameter of the call to
-     <a href="..\wlanihv\nc-wlanihv-dot11ext_send_ui_request.md">Dot11ExtSendUIRequest</a>.

-### -param dwByteCount
-[in]
-The length, in bytes, of the data referenced through the
-     <i>pvResponseBuffer</i> parameter.

-### -param pvResponseBuffer
-[in, optional]
-A pointer to the buffer that contains the user data.

-## -returns

-If the call succeeds, the function returns ERROR_SUCCESS.
-Otherwise, it returns an error code
-     defined in
-     Winerror.h.

 ## -remarks

 The IHV Extensions DLL can issue requests to the IHV UI Extensions DLL for interaction with the user,
     such as the display of notifications during the pre-association operation or the input of credential for